seanhess/hyperbole/docs/effects-custom.md

     #EMBED Example.Todos.Todo simplePage

 We run a custom effect in our Application just like any other.
-The [TodoMVC example](/examples/todos) implements the Todos `Effect` using `Hyperbole` `sessions`, but you could write a different runner that connects to a database instead.
+The [TodoMVC example](/examples/todos) implements the Todos `Effect` using `Hyperbole` `session`s, but you could write a different runner that connects to a database instead.

     #EMBED Example.Todos.Todo main